companieshouse/overseas-entities-web/README.md

 3. Run `./bin/chs-dev development enable overseas-entities-web` (this will allow you to make changes in real time).
 4. Run docker using `tilt up` in the docker-chs-development directory.
 5. Use spacebar in the command line to open tilt window - wait for overseas-entities-web to become green.(If you have credential errors then  you may not be logged into `eu-west-2`.)
-6. Open your browser and go to page <http://chs.local/register-an-overseas-entity>
+6. Open your browser and go to <http://chs.local/register-an-overseas-entity/starting-new> for the ROE Registration journey, <http://chs.local/update-an-overseas-entity/continue-with-saved-filing> for the ROE Update journey or <http://chs.local/update-an-overseas-entity/continue-with-saved-filing?journey=remove> for the ROE Remove journey (each of these is the first page that would be displayed, if navigating from the GOV UK external ROE guidance screens).

 Environment variables used to configure this service in docker are located in the file `services/modules/overseas-entities/overseas-entities-web.docker-compose.yaml`